Oral Health

 • Obstructive sleep apnea or mouth breathing

-• Facial injuries
+• Facial injuries or symmetry issues

-• Difficulties biting, chewing, or swallowing
+• Difficulties biting, chewing, swallowing, or closing your mouth

 • Certain congenital disabilities like cleft palate